-For reference purposes, Spain is considered the fourth largest B2C market in the EU, behind UK, Germany and France.
-Internet penetration in Spain is estimated to be 79 percent.
+For reference purposes, Spain is considered the fourth largest B2C market in the EU, behind the UK, Germany and France.
+Internet penetration in Spain is estimated to be 86 percent.

-eCommerce ServicesThere has been a significant recent growth in the number of companies and depth of their eCommerce-related services offered in Spain related to logistics, shipping warehousing and fullfillment.
+The number of companies and the depth of their eCommerce-related services related to logistics, shipping warehousing and fullfillment has recently seen a significant growth in Spain.
 The U.S. Commercial Service can assist in identifying a reliable partner.

 Popular eCommerce Sites

 The prefered online payment method for consumers in Spain, estimated at 90 percent of the total, is by debit/credit card, followed by Paypal.
 Ecommerce players are adding new payment/consumer financing options to improve conversion rate.

 The growth of Mobile eCommerce is significant in Spain, and most retailers are adapting their online presence to this segment, not only because of the change in the ranking algorithms at search engines, but because it is a well adopted trend by end users.
 The estimation is that in 2016 nearly 15 percent of sales at online stores were generated through smartphones/tablets.